Resources & FAQs

 Do we translate proposals?

 Currently we do not have the capacity to translate proposals, as there is a constant input of new content.
 However, we recommend using a trusted translation website to assist you.
-If you are interested in working with the Climate CoLab to translate page, please contact us.

 What are the copyrights on this proposal?